microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationProxyConnectorGroupMembers.md

 ```

 ### -Id
 The ID of the Connector group.
-This can be found by running the Get-AzureADApplicationProxyConnectorGroup command.
+This can be found by running the Get-EntraApplicationProxyConnectorGroup command.

 ```yaml
 Type: String